-In the UK, total investment volume is on par with that of 2014, with most transactions by large institutional investors, focusing on prime office buildings in London.
+In the UK, total number of deals is on par with that of 2014, however, the average deal size is smaller.
+Most transactions were by large institutional investors, focusing on prime office buildings in London.
 China Life and Ping An Insurance each acquired a London office building during the year.
 While Sino-British industrial cooperation may favour some regional cities, the relatively small size of these cities means that the volume of quality stock that an international investor would want to buy is limited.
 Consequently, investors for small to medium-sized projects may have to look to other mature markets for more choice (see Map 1).